makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

                         if (resultsArray != null) {
                             if (resultsArray.length() > 0) {
-                                // Assuming you want the label of the first place in the results val firstPlace = resultsArray.getJSONObject(0)
+                                val firstPlace = resultsArray.getJSONObject(0)
                                 val placeLabel = firstPlace.getString("name")
                                 Toast.makeText(this@SearchActivity, placeLabel, Toast.LENGTH_SHORT).show()